IPMI-ICNS-UKE/TDEntropyDeconvolution/docs/Synthetic Data/2-deconvolution.md

 # Deconvolving Synthetic Data

 Given here is an example of a workflow for using our deconvolution algorithm with synthetic data.
+The same workflow can be run at once by changing the relevant parameters in the script ``example_synthetic.py`` and running it as
+``shell
+python example_synthetic.py
+``

-## Creation of noisy Synthetic Data
+## Creation of Noisy Synthetic Data

 First step is to create the synthetic data using the parameters detailed in [parameters]({{ site.baseurl }}{% link Synthetic Data/1-parameters.md %}).
 For example: